Used Car: 2012 Scion iQ Review

 Reviewers had mixed opinions on the iQ’s standard four-cylinder engine.
 Some were pleasantly surprised that the iQ feels quick and has plenty of power to keep up with traffic, while others simply thought the iQ is slow.
 The iQ achieves 36/37 mpg city/highway, which is fairly good for the class, and slightly better than the fuel economy of one of its closest competitors, the Smart ForTwo.
 The biggest gripe reviewers had with the iQ was with its continuously variable transmission, which several criticized for being noisy and sapping any fun from the driving experience.
 For a small car, reviewers were generally pleased with the Scion iQ’s day-to-day performance through city streets.
 They appreciated its small turning radius, which makes parking and maneuvering in tight areas easy.
 Reviewers added that the iQ has communicative, accurate steering.

 Reviewers said the iQ’s cabin is constructed with quality materials, and that the four-seat iQ offers front seats that are reasonably comfortable.
 However, many test drivers said that the iQ’s back seat isn’t spacious enough to be comfortable.
 Standard features include a four-speaker stereo with HD Radio, a USB port and Bluetooth.
 Available features include satellite radio and navigation, as well as an upgraded stereo system.
 The iQ offers 3.5 cubic feet of cargo space behind the rear seats, or up to 16.7 cubic feet with the seats folded.
-Both figures are considerably low for the class.
+Both figures are extremly small for the class.

 Other Cars to Consider